-We lease one property for use as office space of approximately 10,000 square feet in Jersey City, New Jersey under a lease, as amended, expiring in January 2023.
-The lease has an option to renew for one additional five-year period at our discretion.
-The space was vacated and is currently unoccupied because employees have transitioned to long-term remote working arrangements or the Company's office space in New York, New York.
+We leased one property for use as office space of approximately 10,000 square feet in Jersey City, New Jersey under a lease, as amended, which was set to expire in January 2023.
+The lease had an option to renew for one additional five-year period at our discretion.
+The space was vacated in 2022 because employees had transitioned to long-term remote working arrangements or the Company's office space in New York, New York.
+The lease for this office space expired pursuant to its terms in January 2023 following our decision not to renew.

-In June 2020, the Company entered into a lease agreement for office space in New York, New York.
+In June 2020, the Company entered into a sublease agreement for office space in New York, New York.
 The space consists of an initial 9,289 square feet and an additional 3,000 square feet upon expansion.
-The lease for the initial space commenced on August 1, 2020 and the possession of the expansion space commenced on December 4, 2020.
-The term for both spaces will expire on October 30, 2025 and does not contain an option to renew.
+The sublease for the initial space commenced on August 1, 2020 and the possession of the expansion space commenced on December 4, 2020.
+In August 2022, the Company entered into a first amendment to the sublease to add an additional approximately 3,000 square feet.
+The term for both spaces will expire on October 30, 2025 and the sublease does not contain an option to renew.